Open Sky Commerce / Documentation

 Verify the Setup

-At this point you should be able to:
+After setup (either path) you should be able to:

 • Browse the storefront at http://localhost:3000